SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 - Adaptibility (to the newest trends, open to new ideas, concepts, and innovations)
 - Timelessness Design (combine common sense with adaptibility to be always up-to-date)

-[The CAT website](https://cat-design-system.netlify.com/) is completely a static one and is made with my static site generator called ['static-site-express'](https://static-site-express.netlify.com/).
+[The CAT website](https://cat-design-system.netlify.com/) is completely a static one and is made with my static site generator called [“static-site-express”](https://static-site-express.netlify.com/).

 The search functionality and a customizable UI theme for it is kindly provided by [Algolia / DocSearch](https://community.algolia.com/docsearch/).
 DocSearch is free to use and for open source projects only, mainly for API or other documentation.
 Thank you guys and gals @Algolia and @DocSearch!
 Great Developer Experience.

-Let's take a look at [how easy it is to 'install' DocSearch for your website](https://community.algolia.com/docsearch/how-does-it-work.html#you-apply):
+Let's take a look at [how easy it is to “install” DocSearch for your website](https://community.algolia.com/docsearch/how-does-it-work.html#you-apply):

 1. You need to apply for DocSearch by [filling out the form on this page](https://community.algolia.com/docsearch/apply.html).
 They will double check that you qualify.